torvalds/linux/Documentation/sound/designs/procfile.rst

 	Lists the OSS-compatible sequencer stuffs.

-Help For Debugging?
+Help For Deging?
 ===================

-When the problem is related with PCM, first try to turn on xrun_debug mode.
+When the problem is related with PCM, first try to turn on xrun_de mode.
 This will give you the kernel messages when and where xrun happened.

-If it's really a bug, report it with the following information:
+If it's really a , report it with the following information:

 - the name of the driver/card, show in ``/proc/asound/cards``
 - the register dump, if available (e.g. ``card*/cmipci``)